MobileGeo: Exploring Hierarchical Knowledge Distillation for Resource-Efficient Cross-view Drone Geo-Localization: Introduction

 \textbf{(3)} We propose the Multi-view Selection Refinement Module (MSRM) and provide a theoretical demonstration grounded in mutual information explaining how it enhances localization by optimally selecting and fusing multi-view information while minimizing feature matching overhead.

 \textbf{(4)} We conduct extensive empirical evaluations on widely used benchmarks, including University-1652 and SUES-200, demonstrating that MobileGeo establishes a new state-of-the-art in both accuracy and efficiency.
-Additional deployment on edge devices further validate its real-time capabilities in the context of Mobile Edge Computing (MEC).
+Additional deployment on edge devices further validate its real-time capabilities.